 The figures provided in this report are highly sensitive to the assumptions used.

-There were changes in assumptions since the prior valuation.
-These changes, together with other experience during the year, resulted in a decrease in AL of approximately \$303 million.
+The change in experience during the year resulted in an increase in AL of approximately \$375 million.
 More detail on the effects of these changes can be found in the valuation results section of this report.

 Historical Trends